xraypy/xraylarch/doc/xafs_xanes.rst

    coincident.

 The XAS Viewer application helps with each of the tasks, and it is highly recommended that you start with this GUI.
-See :ref:`xasviewer_preedge`.
+See :ref:`larix_preedge`.